This post may contain affiliate links. Please read our disclosure policy.

 - 2 tablespoons olive oil

 - 2 teaspoons fresh thyme leaves (chopped)

 - 1 teaspoon sea salt

 - Bake the potatoes for 45 minutes, or until they are soft and the tops have spread open and are starting to crisp.
-If you're using the parmesan cheese, sprinkle it over the potatoes then put them back in the oven for 2-3 more minutes.¼ cup freshly grated parmesan
+Sprinkle the parmesan cheese over the potatoes and then put them back in the oven for 2-3 more minutes.¼ cup parmesan cheese

 - Squeeze out the roasted garlic cloves and serve them with the mini Hasselback potatoes.